Lewisham Council Homepage Skip navigation

 The National Monuments Record holds details of all listed buildings as well as wide ranging historical information.
 The Images of England website has photos of all buildings listed before 2001.

-The Local Studies and Archives Centre based in Lewisham Library also has local historical information such as photographs, maps and records, but also books and advice on researching the history of your house.
+The Local Studies and Archives Centre based in Lewisham Library also has local historical information such as photographs, maps and records, and also books and advice on researching the history of your house.

 Where can I get more information on looking after my listed building?